gmarkall/nbep-7/README.md

         - `portable`: Whether the memory will be considered pinned by all contexts, and not just the calling context.
         - `wc`: Whether to allocate the memory as write-combined.

+        Returns a `MappedMemory` or `PinnedMemory` instance that owns the allocated memory, depending on whether the region was mapped into device memory.
         """
         raise NotImplementedError